 The Medical Humanities

 My research in this area takes two forms – I am writing a book about reading and medicine in the nineteenth century, called Reading Well.
 I also co-lead workshops for those working in the NHS.
-You can find out about these by visiting our website here.

 Writing and Emotion